KevSantino28/Project-3/README.md

 The Python script MLB_visuals.ipynb analyzes and visualizes team wins over the years using linear regression.
 It utilizes Pandas, NumPy, Matplotlib, SciPy, and ipywidgets.

 <img width="651" alt="Screenshot 2024-02-27 at 7 26 26 AM" src="https://github.com/KevSantino28/Project-3/assets/98873779/23c48c6f-994c-40a7-a5cf-5d33705ed2bc">
+Financial Analysis

+The financial analysis section explores MLB team payrolls over the years.
+It includes a Python script MLB_Money.ipynb that utilizes Pandas, NumPy, Matplotlib, and ipywidgets to analyze and visualize estimated payrolls for selected teams.

 ## Dependencies